simonmdsn/DIT_E20/lec01/README.md

 - Save the HTML file in this directory so that the nginx web server serves it.

 - Check that you can view your page from your browser

+The files `00-test.html`, `01-form.html` and `02-form-post.html` all fulfill the elements from the slides.